ccollicutt/ccollicutt.github.io/_posts/2022-5-3-offline-airgapped-tanzu-kubernetes-grid.md

 $ ./gen-publish-images.sh > image-copy-list
 ```

-That will create this list of images, most of the lines will be an imgpkg command. imgpkg is from the Carvel set of tools.
+That will create this list of images.
+Most of the lines will be imgpkg commands. imgpkg is a CLI from the Carvel set of tools.

 imgpkg is used to: